 - Lavender 150 mg/kg

-Similar to Orijen, Acana use only locally sourced ingredients, which to the health conscious pet owner, this is a huge plus.
-Unfortunately the ingredient quality of imported ingredients are generally lower quality.
+Like Orijen, Acana uses only locally sourced ingredients, which is a huge plus to the health-conscious pet owner.
+Unfortunately, the ingredient quality of imported ingredients is generally lower.
 Acana is baked using fresh, preservative-free ingredients from their kitchens in Alberta, Canada.
-Acana is a great alternative to Orijen, for huskies who find it too rich.
+Acana is a great alternative to Orijen for huskies who find it too rich.
 Acana is also a cheaper alternative, although not as high in protein.
 Have you tried Acana Sport and Agility?
 What was your experience?